 - Professional support and guidance on how to function and build resilience through emergencies, as well as rolling-out online programming and materials for Jewish activities, including virtual Passover seders, Shabbat meals, and JCC events.
 In addition, we are providing small grants for community-run initiatives such as mobilizing volunteers to bring food to the elderly, online programming to increase socialization of the elderly, and online community-building efforts.

 Across Eastern and Central Europe, JDC is helping communities leverage the resilience capacities they have developed over time, supporting their leadership, and assessing their emerging needs.

 In North America, JDC Entwine, JDC’s young adult platform, is offering:

 - An online platform for Jewish young adults to connect virtually with their peers, including: global briefings with JDC experts on responses to global crises, spotlights on how young professionals in global communities are building community abroad, and virtual gatherings, such as book clubs and giving circles to help bring participants together to engage with global Jewish issues.

 $55,000 will enable JDC to help Jewish community life continue online for some 80,000 Jewish community members in the FSU, Eastern Europe, and North America.

 Aid in Ethiopia

 For over 100 years, JDC has provided a Jewish response to disasters and crises impacting Jews and our neighbors in need.
 As the virus has begun to spread across Ethiopia, we know that now is the time to take action and slow this deadly virus in the heart of Africa.
-In Ethiopia, $100,000 will enable JDC to directly assist more than 10,000 Ethiopians infected, or at high-risk of being infected by the Coronavirus, by:

 - Training key organizations and institutions in the lifesaving practices of handwashing, proper hygiene, and social distancing